Navigation mit Access Keys

 Summary of key points:

-• Avalanche bulletin: Issued by the WSL Institute for Snow and Avalanche Research SLF, the bulletin forecasts the avalanche danger in the Swiss Alps and the Jura.
+• Avalanche bulletin: Issued by the WSL Institute for Snow and Avalanche Research SLF, the bulletin forecasts the avalanche danger in the Swiss Alps, the Jura and Liechtenstein.
 It is published once or twice a day in wintertime (at 8 am and 5 pm) and as necessary during the summer.
 In the winter it consists of a zoomable hazard map with hazard descriptions, as well as an appraisal of the snowpack and weather.

 • Data analysis: The forecasters on duty analyse the available measured data, observations and assessments in order to evaluate the current snow and weather situation.
 For the forecast, they also use weather and snow models.